Thursday, March 19, 2020

 Oil on canvas, 1756.
 1029 x 1518 mm (40 1/2 x 59 3/4 in).

-The Spanish Empire developed a system of controlled fleets in certain selected ports of a vast dominion.
-However, in many occasions merchandise transportation requirements exceeded official shipments and their concentration in Veracruz (New Spain) responded to other reasons.
+The Spanish Empire developed a system of controlled fleets in certain selected ports of its vast dominion.
+However, in many occasions the requirements for merchandise transportation exceeded official shipments and their concentration in Veracruz (New Spain) responded to other reasons.
 The authorities of this port practiced disguised or clandestine trade, which is reflected in an apparent drop in trade records between 1600 and 1720.
 This source of wealth was exploited by other countries.
 In turn, Spain could not adequately supply the market in New Spain and did not import enough goods, except metals.
 (1)

-Smuggling promoted by England, Holland, France, and Portugal represented the arrival of a large quantity of high-valued merchandise to New Spain through the Caribbean.
+In the Atlantic Ocean, Smuggling promoted by England, Holland, France, and Portugal produced the arrival of a large quantity of high-valued merchandises to New Spain through the Caribbean.
 It was carried out through official commercial companies, forced arrivals and even threats.
-In the Pacific Ocean, trade between Acapulco and Manila or from Acapulco to Callao was also carried out outside official regulations, due to excessive tonnage or exports disguised as cabotage.
+In the Pacific Ocean, trade between Acapulco and Manila or from Acapulco to Callao was also carried out against official regulations, due to excessive tonnage or exports disguised as cabotage.
 Foreign agents operating in Manila and the "useless" Caribbean ports made enormous profits from the spill of Mexican metals.

-This dynamic trade activity contrasts with the rigidity of the Spanish system, which mercantile prohibition system did not stop shipyards from Callao to Acapulco to open, an activity only accessible to the great potentates, eager traders in New Spain with a commercial vision and power.
+This dynamic trade activity contrasts with the rigidity of the Spanish system, which mercantile prohibition system did not stop shipyards from Callao to Acapulco to build shipyards, an activity only accessible to the great potentates, rich traders in New Spain with a commercial vision and power.
 (2)

-On the other hand, silent trade to New Spain was supported by numerous establishments in the Antilles: Jamaica and Barbados (English), Curaçao, Tobago and Saint Eustace (Dutch), and Saint Thomas (Danish).
-From where it was trafficked with Campeche wood, European manufactures and especially with slaves.
-Though, Cuba remained the jewel of the Spanish Crown and developed its own protected economy based on slavery, mostly to produce sugar cane and ships building.
+On the other hand, Silent Trade to New Spain was supported by numerous establishments in the Antilles: Jamaica and Barbados (English), Curaçao, Tobago and Saint Eustace (Dutch), and Saint Thomas (Danish), where products like Campeche logwood, European manufactures and specially slaves were trafficked.
+Even though, Cuba remained the jewel of the Spanish Crown and developed its own protected economy based on slavery, mostly to produce sugar cane and could build its own ships.

 From Ruggiero Romano, Coyunturas opuestas, pp. 124-143.